openAVproductions/openAV-ArtyFX/manual.md

 -----
 Satma is a crazy distortion plugin.
 Useful to excite and get gritty, dirty audio.
 The controls:
--Distortion
+- Distortion
--Tone
+- Tone

-Distortion changes the amount of signal-shaping that occurs: the overall amount of noise production.
+Distortion changes the amount of signal- shaping that occurs: the overall amount of noise production.

 The tone control subtly varies between high-frequencies and lower frequencies,